qitianshi/tyros/Lesson 3/README.md

 ## Conclusion
 If/else statements allow us to control the flow of programmes by testing for specific conditions, and splitting it into multiple pathways.

-In the next lesson, you will learn more about the different ways we can control the flow of our program!
+In the next lesson, we'll explore more ways to control the flow of our programmes!

 ### Further reading
 * [If/else](https://www.w3schools.com/python/python_conditions.asp)